iamrehman16/FrontendMiniProjects/README.md

 An interesting insect catching game with bonuses and custom insects.
 ## 38. Music Player
 A fine-looking MP3 player where you can seek and drag music, next, previous, play, pause and library features are included.
+## 39. Car Game
+An interesting 90s nostalgia car game with traffic and multiple roads.

 ## Contributing